 Cargo KPI #2: Load Factor

-The Load factor is a measure indicating the ratio of the current load about the total offered freight capacity of the aircraft.
+The Load factor indicates the ratio of the current load to the total offered freight capacity of the aircraft.

 Cargo KPI #3: Freight Tonne-Kilometer